willroy/Rubygame/README.md

 go to the main branch to see most updated version

-Going to turn into A RUBY GEM SOON SOon soon
+Going to turn into A RUBY GEM SOON SOon soon (aka never)